 - Transport Analysis

 - Climate Comfort and Energy – Welsh School of Architecture

 - Low Carbon Footprint – Welsh School of Architecture

 - Site and Environment – Welsh School of Architecture

-- Alternative Energy Systems – School of Engineering
+- Building Information Modelling – School of Engineering

 The course is assessed through continuous assessment (a variety of seminars, essays, project work and practical exercises) and examinations.
 Where required there is room for flexibility in setting alternative, comparable assessments.

 This MSc is suitable for graduates in planning, geography, architecture, engineering or other relevant disciplines, or mid-career professionals working in planning, development or similar fields.
 The course is appropriate for both international students and UK students interested in Eco-Cities.

 Applicants should normally hold a first or second class Honours degree in an appropriate subject.
 A minimum standard in English language of IELTS 6.5 or equivalent will be required for students whose first language is not English.